salilab/conda-recipes/imp/README.md

 ## Linux

 We build for Linux in the docker/podman `centos:7` container.
-First run `yum install patch` to get RPMs not in the base image.
+Run `yum install patch` to get RPMs not in the base image.
+In order for this to work now that CentOS 7 is EOL, first edit /etc/yum.repos.d/CentOS-Base.repo and replace mirrorlist with baseurl=https://vault.centos.org/7.9.2009/SUBDIR/$basearch/ in the [base], [updates] and [extras] sections where SUBDIR is os, updates, extras respectively.

 ## Nightly builds